kgateway-dev/kgateway/docs/content/guides/security/rate_limiting/envoy/_index.md

 The Envoy API uses two components to define how rate limiting works.
 For more information on where to define these components in your Gloo Edge custom resources, see [Implement rate limiting]({{< versioned_link_path fromRoot="/guides/security/rate_limiting/setup/#implement" >}}).

-1. [Rate limiting descriptors](https://github.com/envoyproxy/ratelimit#configuration): Descriptors describe your requests and are used to define the rate limits themselves.
+1. [Rate limiting descriptors](https://github.com/envoyproxy/ratelimit#configuration) describe your requests and are used to define the rate limits themselves.
-2. [Rate limiting actions](https://www.envoyproxy.io/docs/envoy/latest/api-v3/config/route/v3/route_components.proto#envoy-v3-api-msg-config-route-v3-ratelimit-action): Actions define the relationship between a request and its generated descriptors.
+2. [Rate limiting actions](https://www.envoyproxy.io/docs/envoy/latest/api-v3/config/route/v3/route_components.proto#envoy-v3-api-msg-config-route-v3-ratelimit-action) define the relationship between a request and its generated descriptors.

 ### Descriptors